ousia/from-pandoc-to-context/doc/from-pandoc-to-context.md

 # [Dedication] {.hidden}

-Dedicated to Hans Hagen and John MacFarlarne.
+Dedicated to Hans Hagen and John MacFarlane.

 This tiny contribution is a small sign of my deep gratitude for their huge achievements.